-While the Australian Department of Health recognizes that liquid nicotine may not be harmless, it nevertheless realizes that vaping is less harmful than smoking and is good public health policy.
+While the Australian Department of Health recognises that liquid nicotine may not be harmless, it nevertheless realises that vaping is less harmful than smoking and is good public health policy.

 In the past, misinformation distributed in certain areas claimed that liquid nicotine was still illegal, but these claims were false.
 Under the TGA Personal Importation Scheme, every citizen in Australia is entitled to importing nicotine liquid in to Australia if they have a proper prescription.

 Tourists are also able to bring their vaping equipment and supplies with them when they visit Australia.

 Read our full guide on – Flying to Australia with Vape Gear & Nicotine E-Liquids